610265158/faceboxes-tensorflow/README.md

 A tensorflow implement faceboxes, and the **input size is 512 (1024 in the paper), the first conv stride is 2.**

-hope the codes cana help u : )
+Hope the codes can help you，and i am struggling with the new tf api, contact me if u have any question, 2120140200@mail.nankai.edu.cn  .

 Pretrained model can be download from